kmamal/packager/README.md

 #### -p, --platform PLATFORM

-By default, `packager` will create a bundle for the current platform (`'linux'`, `'darwin'`, or `'win32'` as per `process.platform`).
+By default, `packager` will create a bundle for the current platform, as per `process.platform`.
 You can set this option to create a bundle for some other platform, simply by downloading and bundling the node binary for that platform.

 **WARNING:** This will of course fail if some of your dependencies are platform-specific (for example, native bindings downloaded into `node_modules`).
-It's usually safer to build each platform's bundle on its corresponding host (for example via [GitHub Actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#example-running-with-more-than-one-operating-system)).
+It's usually safer to build each bundle on its corresponding host (for example via [GitHub Actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#example-running-with-more-than-one-operating-system)).

 #### -u, --unzip

 By default, the bundle folder will be zipped to produce the final `.zip` file.
 You can pass this option to prevent the final zipping to take place.
 This can be useful if you want to further customize the output bundle yourself.
-So instead of getting a `demo-1.2.3-win32.zip` file in your output folder, you will instead get a `demo-1.2.3-win32` folder.
+So instead of getting a `demo-1.2.3-win32-x64.zip` file in your output folder, you will instead get a `demo-1.2.3-win32-x64` folder.